(This article has been due since second October)

 Sometimes, I think we are just not capable of digesting Gandhi.
-With Gandhi, I mean a set of ideas which were revived by a man through his own experimentation, named Mohandas Karamchand Gandhi.
-Most of us agree that Gandhi's philosophy of non-violence is nice, but what would happen to him if he was dealing with the likes of Adolf Hitler?
-Check out any history books, where Hitler has been produced as evil monster, which I do not contradict but agree as a brute reality.
-It wouldn't have been possible for Gandhi to destroy such distorted morality!
-So, we must reach a conclusion that Gandhi and his ideals are not applicable everywhere and therefore should be discarded.(?)
+With Gandhi, I mean a set of ideas which were revived by a man through his own experiments, named Mohandas Karamchand Gandhi.
+Most of us agree that Gandhi's philosophy of non-violence is "nice", but what would happen to him if he was dealing with the likes of Adolf Hitler?
+Check out history books from any civilized country and you will notice that Hitler has been produced as evil monster.
+I do not have any problem with that as I feel Hitler deserves every iota this fame and more.
+But could you use Gandhian principles to destroy such a distorted morality?
+So, we must reach a conclusion that Gandhi and his ideals are not applicable everywhere and therefore should be discarded.(!?)
+Isn't that how most discussions seems to invalidate Gandhi?

 I see such thinking as a result of our upbringing where everything good is judged on its merit of achieving a purpose.
 The method which helps us in achieving the purpose fastest, is the best!
 The usefulness of achieving such a purpose and the means applied to achieve these purpose does not count.
 So, when Gandhi wouldn't have succeeded against Hitler, how can I or anyone else succeed without violently protesting for my cause?
-I should kill someone to make my voice count!
+So, eventually people end up justifying killing someone to make their voice count!

 If you do not like someone or his ideas, is it okay to give yourself the right to kill him?
 I don’t endorse such savage justice.
 The path taken up by Gandhi is hard path and the right path.
 It takes great strength and integrity to be in the system and fight it.
 Instead, just blowing up the whole parliament and corrupt ministers doesn’t give us any kind of purpose.
 It does not help us build infrastructure or economy, protect our liberty, or remove poverty.
-Such acts are called terrorism.
+Such acts are called terrorism by any civilized perspective.

 I had been meeting people people since the time I left school who try to impose their (misguided) intelligence on me by contradicting every action of Gandhi by either stupid nonsensical logic or hypothetical plot which never happened, just like the one in the first paragraph.
 Consciously, I have stopped forcing myself to answer them.
 But I couldn't feel sorry for them and stop wondering, "No human who knows a little bit of history can come to the conclusion that Gandhi was responsible for the partition.
 It is their ignorance which speaks under their frail veil of intelligence."